 NOTICE: When the heater is mounted more than 1.5M (5 ft.) above or 1.2M (4 ft.) below the deck level, a Pressure Switch is no longer adequate.
 A Flow Switch must be installed instead.

 NOTICE: Heater operation with incorrect Pressure Switch setting may cause operation with no water flow.
-Operation of the heater without sufficient water flow may severely damage it.
+Operation of the heater without sufficient water flow may severely damage it and will void the warranty.

 HIGH LIMITS